 CUUEG maintains its own store of equipment for use in pool training and for hire by members to use on branch dives.
 This means people can dive with us without having to commit to buying all their own (expensive) equipment.
-The only items of kit that an individual needs to own are a mask and drysuit (we do have some masks to use in the pool and club members may have spare drysuits to borrow).
+The only caveat is that club members must be drysuit trained to use any club drysuit.
+If you are not drysuit trained, contact our Training Officer – we can arrange training!

 Kit Hire prices are listed below.

 (Charging Scheme in effect from: 1st October 2023)

 Kit hire is available to all club members, and is included in the cost of training dives for Ocean diver Trainees.